Connect with others who understand.

 • Higher serum albumin levels

-• Lack of cytogenetics (chromosome changes)
+• Lack of abnormal findings on cytogenetics (chromosome changes)

 Survival Rates for Multiple Myeloma